Spartaco Bandinelli

 Spartaco Bandinelli (27 March 1921 – 17 February 1997) was an Italian boxer.
 He was born and died in Velletri.

 He started boxing at the amateur level at the age of 16.
-World War II would interrupt his boxing carrier, he was drafted into the Italian army.
+World War II would interrupt his boxing career, he was drafted into the Italian army.
 At the end of the war he joined AS Audace, a Roman sports club.
 On the occasion of the national championships in Vigevano he was noticed by the coach of the Italian national boxing team, Steve Klaus.

 He competed for Italy in the 1948 Summer Olympics held in London, United Kingdom in the flyweight event where he finished in second place, losing to Pascual Pérez of Argentina.

 1948 Olympic results

 Below are the results of Spartaco Bandinelli who competed for Italy as a flyweight boxer at the 1948 London Olympics: